michael-s-luo/DS-Unit-1-Sprint-3-Linear-Algebra/README.md

-# Welcome to BloomTech Data Science - Unit 1!
+# Bloomtech Data Science - Unit 1

-## Sprint 3: Linear Algebra
+## 1.3: Linear Algebra

+This repository serves to document and store my completed projects, assignments, and learning materials from the Bloomtech data science curriculum.

-In the repository, you will find Warm-up Activities, Guided Projects (lectures) and Module Projects (assignment) for each module.
-There is also a study guide to help you prepare for the Sprint Challenge.
+Warm-up Activities, Guided Projects (lectures) and Module Projects (assignments) for unit 1.3 are found in this repository.
+My completed projects are located in each module's respective folder.